Monti Kids is no longer selling toys, unfortunately! If you’re looking for great Montessori-style toys, I recommend checking out Lovevery.

 The activity gym was very easy to assemble.
 I still asked my husband to do it, but we didn’t need any tools, and he was able to get it together – without looking at the instructions – in about 3 minutes.

 Once we got the activity gym assembled, we were off to the races!
 I took the online video course, which walked me through all of the toys and how to introduce them.
 And I have a lot of thoughts to share with you!

 I’ve had over three full months to really test out this toy kit with my newborn, and I have a running list of pros and cons to share.
 Yes, I totally took notes throughout this time using the Notes app on my iPhone!

 - All of the mobiles are very thought-out and backed by science.
 I loved learning about how each mobile introduced and helped develop different skills, like mathematical sense, chromatic sense, primary colors, and visual tracking.

 - I love how everything in this kit works together.
 All of the accessories can be hung on the activity gym, and you can even hang other toys or objects you have!

-- The online video course for Level 1 is INCREDIBLE.
+- The online video course is INCREDIBLE.
 It’s so well done and takes you through everything you need to know about every toy in the kit.
 I was able to maximize my usage of everything thanks to the amazing guides.
 I also shared my username and password with our nanny so she could also take the course.
 It not only goes over the toys but also shares developmental milestones and how to use a Montessori approach in day-to-day life.